Planeurzik/AMazeMe/README.md

 | 21  | 0.7~0.75  | ~0.22 |
 | 29  | 0.43~0.5  | ~0.27 |

 These results clearly show the gain we did with this strategy.
 In addition to increasing the mean score, we have significantly reduced the standard deviation — indicating a more robust algorithm.
+However, the increasing size shows the weakness of the algorithm when it has too much cells to explore.

 ### A* algorithm
 A common flaw that we observe with Q-learning is that the path taken to go to a treasure is not always the optimal.
 It would be good to find a method that, once it has a good treasure, it goes directly to the treasure instead of doing the same road that it took to find it.